felix-two-tone/Terracotta/README.md

 You can add as many lines as you like as well and even add more options such as locations as well.

+TERRACOTTA.BAT

+ >Users loaded from file directly.
+ >Only use with secured system as bot passwords are stored in plaintext.

+TERRACOTTA_USER.BAT

+ >Select number of users to load.
+ >Input name and password for users (Repeat for each user).
+ >Passwords never stored in filedirectly.